Q: Where do I find information on how to audition or interview for the program I'm interested in?

 Q: Who do I contact with issues related to my Pre-Screen Application to Acceptd? (e.g. I'm having trouble uploading my materials.)

 A: All technical support for your Pre-Screen Application is provided by Acceptd.
-There is a help feature at the bottom of every page.
+There is a green help button feature on the lower right-hand side of every page.

 Q: Where do you hold auditions and interviews and what is the schedule for those days?

-A: We hold auditions in Ithaca, New York, Chicago, and Los Angeles and interviews in Ithaca, New York, and Chicago.
+A: We hold auditions and interviews in Ithaca, Atlanta, New York, Chicago, and Los Angeles.
 For a complete list of dates, times, and schedules, please visit our location and schedule page.

 Q: I've been invited to audition or interview in New York, Chicago, or Los Angeles.
 I have other appointments to schedule.
 What should I do?